kubernetes/autoscaler/vertical-pod-autoscaler/charts/vertical-pod-autoscaler/README.md

 The VPA CRDs are managed as regular chart templates and are kept in sync automatically on `helm upgrade` (set `crds.enabled: false` if you manage CRDs separately, e.g. via Argo CD or Fleet).

-The CRDs are annotated with `helm.sh/resource-policy: keep`, so `helm uninstall` will not remove them, protecting any existing VPA objects from being deleted.
+By default, the CRDs are annotated with `helm.sh/resource-policy: keep`, so `helm uninstall` will not remove them, protecting any existing VPA objects from being deleted.
+Set `crds.keep: false` to disable this.

 If you're upgrading from a chart version before 0.12.0 (when CRDs moved from `crds/` to `templates/`), a pre-upgrade Job automatically patches the Helm ownership metadata onto your existing CRDs so the upgrade doesn't fail.
-This is a one-time compatibility step and will be removed in a future release; set `crds.migrationJob.enabled: false` to skip it.
+It's idempotent and safe to leave enabled across repeated upgrades, but is only needed for the 0.12.0 transition and will be removed in a future release; set `crds.migrationJob.enabled: false` to skip it.

 ## Migration Guides